 Understanding Healthcare in Australia

 Australia has excellent public healthcare.
 The World Health Organization ranks Australia’s healthcare system as the 32nd most efficient in the world.
-The country boasts world-class hospitals, clinics, research facilities, and state of the art diagnostic and testing facilities.
-Australia also has an impressive ratio of one physician per every 322 people.
-However, healthcare in Australia has many challenges thanks to the country’s vast size.
-As such, patients in rural and remote areas often have limited healthcare options compared to those living in urban areas.
+Australian healthcare includes quality hospitals and clinics, and state-of-the-art diagnostic and testing facilities.
+However, the country’s vast size creates challenges for providing healthcare in Australia.
+Patients in rural and remote areas often have limited healthcare options compared to those living in urban areas.

 Overview of Australia’s Healthcare System

 Public healthcare in Australia is provided through Medicare.
-Since 1984, this single-payer, universal healthcare program covers all Australian citizens and permanent residents.
-Additionally, it also includes special programs to cover specific groups, including veterans, Indigenous Australians, and workplace safety programs.
-The system is designed to cover the cost of medical appointments, public hospitals, and medications.
-As well, Medicare covers some costs related to physiotherapy, community nursing programs, and basic dental care for children.
+This single-payer, universal healthcare program covers all Australian citizens and permanent residents.
+It includes programs for groups like veterans and Indigenous Australians.
+Medicare provides medical appointments, medications, and hospital care at low or no cost.
+Medicare also covers some costs for physiotherapy, community nursing programs, and basic dental care for children.

-Healthcare in Australia is greatly enhanced through Primary Health Networks or PHNs.
+Healthcare in Australia is enhanced through Primary Health Networks or PHNs.
 There are 31 PHNs across the country.
 They are responsible for supporting community health centers, hospitals, doctors, and nurses.
-PHNs also coordinate activities between different components of the healthcare system.
-Additionally, they provided extra service as needed in different regions.
-Depending on the need, this could include after-hours services, mental health services, health promotion programs, and continuing education and support for GPs.
+PHNs also coordinate activities between different parts of the healthcare system.
+As needed in different regions, they may provide more services: examples are after-hours clinics, mental health services, and health promotion programs.

-The costs of healthcare in Australia are covered through taxation.
+For citizens and permanent residents, Australian health care can be low-cost or free.
+The costs of healthcare in Australia are covered through taxes.
 Residents pay 2% of their income to the Medicare Levy, which funds the public system.
 As a result, most patients never pay medical fees at their appointments and they can claim reimbursements if they do.
 Medicare covers the cost of GP visits, hospital visits, and 85% of specialist costs.
-Additionally, it also offers heavy discounts on prescription drug prices.
+It also subsidizes prescription medications to provide them at a discounted cost.

-Pros and Cons of Public Healthcare in Australia
+Pros and Cons of the Australian Healthcare System

-The government actively tries to encourage anyone who earns above a certain threshold to take out a private health insurance policy.
+To reduce pressure on public healthcare, the government encourages anyone who earns above a certain threshold to get private health insurance.
 This threshold is $90,000 per individual or $180,000 per family.
-This policy is intended to take some of the pressure off the public system.
-However, if these high earners choose not to take out a private insurance policy, they’ll pay the Medicare Levy Surcharge.
-This is an additional 1% to 1.5% amount of taxation on top of the usual Medicare Levy.
+If these high earners choose not to take out a private insurance policy, they will pay the Medicare Levy Surcharge.
+This is an additional 1% to 1.5% amount of their income, on top of the usual Medicare Levy.

-There is an additional incentive for people to sign up for private health insurance.
-The Lifetime Health Cover policy is designed to entice people to take private policies.
+There are additional incentives for people to sign up for private insurance in Australia’s healthcare system.
+The Lifetime Health Cover policy encourages people to take private policies.
 Under the LHC, private hospital insurance gets progressively more expensive as people get older.
-Therefore, if you’re older than 30 when you first take out a private insurance policy, you have to pay an extra cost or “loading” of 2% a year for the first decade of coverage.
-Thus, if you’re able to sign up for coverage in your 20s, you will save a lot on surcharges over the years.
-Furthermore, the government subsidizes private health insurance premiums up to 30%, giving patients an extra incentive to sign up.
+If you are older than 30 when you first take out a private insurance policy, you have to pay an extra cost or “loading” of 2% a year for the first decade of coverage.
+So if you sign up for coverage in your 20s, you will save a lot on surcharges over the years.
+Australia’s government subsidizes private health insurance premiums up to 30%, giving people an extra incentive to sign up.

-In Australia, private health insurance isn’t just about facilities that are modern and comfortable and shorter waiting times.
-The public system doesn’t cover things like glasses, dental costs, and ambulance care while private insurance often does.
-As a result, there are a lot of advantages to carrying a private policy.
+In Australia, private health insurance isn’t just about facilities that are modern and comfortable and offer shorter waiting times.
+The public system does not cover eyeglasses, dental costs, or ambulance care.
+Private insurance often does.
+As a result, there are a lot of advantages to a private health insurance policy in Australia.

 Australia has reciprocal healthcare arrangements with many other countries.
 They include Belgium, Finland, Italy, Malta, the Netherlands, New Zealand, Norway, Ireland, Slovenia, Sweden, and the United Kingdom.
-As such, even if citizens of these countries don’t yet have permanent residency, they are eligible for most kinds of basic public healthcare.
+Even if citizens of these countries don’t yet have permanent residency, they are eligible for most kinds of basic public healthcare.

 Australian Healthcare Options for Expats and Foreigners

-Expats who aren’t permanent residents are responsible for their own healthcare costs.
-As such, people moving to Australia should carry their own private global medical insurance policy to cover their healthcare costs while they await permanent residency.
-The Australian Medicare is the place to go to check on your eligibility and begin the application process.
+Expatriates in Australia who aren’t permanent residents are responsible for their own healthcare costs.
+This includes expatriates in Australia on most work visas.
+People moving to Australia should carry their own private global health insurance policy to cover their healthcare costs.

 Best Insurance for Expats and Foreigners Living in Australia